Export source data for exact data match based sensitive information type

 - If multiple combinations of different fields in your sensitive data table must be detected in content, identify the columns that are common to most such combinations and designate them as primary elements and combinations of the other fields as secondary elements.

-- If a column you want to use as a primary field does not follow a detectable pattern, like any text string or follows detectable patterns that would be present somewhere in a large percentage of documents or emails, try to choose other better structured columns as primary elements.
+- If a column you want to use as a primary field doesn't follow a detectable pattern, like any text string or follows detectable patterns that would be present somewhere in a large percentage of documents or emails, try to choose other better structured columns as primary elements.

 For example, if you have the columns